pure-data/externals-howto/README.rst

     }

-Each sample of the signal vectors is read and manipulated in the ``while``-loop.
+Each sample of the signal vectors is read and manipulated in the ``while`` loop.

-Optimisation of the DSP-tree tries to avoid unnecessary copy-operations.
+Optimisation of the DSP tree tries to avoid unnecessary copy operations.
-Therefore it is possible, that in- and out-signal are located at the same address in the memory.
-In this case, the programmer has to be careful not to write into the out-signal before having read the in-signal to avoid overwriting data that is not yet saved.
+Therefore it is possible, that in and out signals are located at the same address in the memory.
+In this case, the programmer has to be careful not to write into the out signal before having read the in signal to avoid overwriting data that is not yet saved.

 destructor
 ----------